waynodiablo/Oystercard/pills/clojure.md

 Inside the directory will be a `project.clj` file which contains the project dependencies written in Clojure.
 Just like `.rb` is the suffix for Ruby files, `.clj` is the suffix for Clojure files.

-Next run
+Next, run:
 ```bash
 lein deps
 ```
 to install dependencies.
 At this stage Clojure is the only project dependency.
 It will install the latest version of Clojure by default, which is normally what you want.

 ![project.clj](https://github.com/makersacademy/course/blob/master/pills/images/clojure/project-clj.png)

 Notice how in the `project.clj` file Clojure is a _dependency_, just like any other.
-This is because code is compiled together with your other libraries into executable files that are run like applications on your computer.
-You can run the compiled code on a computer that doesn't have Clojure installed.
+This is because Leiningen compiles Clojure together with the other dependencies into executables that are run like applications on your computer.
+You can run the compiled code on a computer that doesn't already have Clojure installed.

 ## Clojure REPL ##

 The REPL (pronounced _REH-pull_) is the primary way of developing Clojure code.
 REPL stands for Read - Evaluate - Print - Loop.

 * Read - wait for you to write some code
-* Evaluate - interpret and run the code it reads
+* Evaluate - compile and evaluate the code it reads
 * Print - output the result of evaluating the code
 * Loop - go back to read and wait

 This is because Clojure is designed to be written _interactively_.
 You are positively encouraged to try things out and see what happens.
+Although you can practice TDD in Clojure (and are actively encouraged to), REPL-driven development (RDD) is a great way of starting out.

-### Writing code in the REPL ###
+### Writing Code in the REPL ###

 We've already seen Clojure code - the `project.clj` file is written in Clojure.
 Let's open another source file that was created by leiningen: `src/clojure_intro/core.clj`.